-Completing Question 19 in your return
+Completing your return

-Complete this question for any interest expense you are claiming in this income tax return at Boxes 18C and 20B in relation to a house, apartment, flat or other structure that could be used for residential accommodation, either short-term or long-term.
+Complete question 19 for any interest expense you are claiming in this income tax return at Boxes 18F and 20B in relation to a house, apartment, flat or other structure that could be used for residential accommodation, either short stays or long term.
 This includes if you have an arrangement to build such a structure, and bare land that could be used to build such a structure under the relevant district plan.